streamnative/examples/cloud/python/README.md

     Produce message 'message 9 from oauth2 producer' to the pulsar service successfully.
     ```

-## Connect to the Pulsar service with Token authentication plugin
+## Connect to the Pulsar cluster with Token authentication plugin

 In this example, the Python producer publishes data to the `my-topic` in your Pulsar cluster.
 The consumer receives the message from the `my-topic` and `acknowledges` each received message.
 The content of each message payload is a combination of `hello-` and a digital (0-9) (e.g: `hello-0`).